 The IPPR Economics Prize

-This year, the inaugural IPPR Economics Prize will focus on economic growth.
-We want to know whether the downward trend in the rate of economic growth can be reversed, and if so, how this can be done.
+The inaugural IPPR Economics Prize focused on economic growth.
+We wanted to know whether the downward trend in the rate of economic growth could be reversed, and if so, how this can be done.
 Is it realistic, desirable and achievable for the UK economy to grow at 3 or 4 per cent in the 2020s?
-We want to capture the best new thinking that’s out there.
+We wanted to capture the best new thinking that’s out there.